Audio Engineering and Restoration Services

 Our Work - Project List

-A list of Malone Digital's commercially released audio projects.
+A selected list of Malone Digital's commercially released audio projects.

 Our Work - Commentary on Selected Projects

-Commentary on selected Malone Digital projects, including: Breakfast at Tiffany's, Star Trek: The Original Series, Hatari!, and A Place in the Sun.
+Commentary on specific Malone Digital projects, including: Breakfast at Tiffany's, Star Trek: The Original Series, and The Ten Commandments.

 Should you have any queries, please contact Chris Malone via the following e-mail address: email@example.com.

 This site also attempts to collate a history of film music recording engineers and the venues in which they worked.
 For example, you will be able to learn about Eric Tomlinson and the Anvil Film and Recording Group's contribution to recorded history.